xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 Early version of the document includes **many placeholders on purpose** as the intent is to collect inputs from interested parties.
 Items listed in {{sec-obs}} are provided to exemplify candidate items to discuss in that section.

-# Summary of Technology Advences Since RFC 3535
+# Summary of Technology Advances Since RFC 3535

 To be further elaborated: